cloud-bee/Angular-with-laravel-API/README.md

 > For more information about npm usage, check [their official documentation](https://docs.npmjs.com/downloading-and-installing-packages-locally).

-## Laravel envirement setup
+## Laravel Environment Setup

-Generate `.env` File
+Generate the .env file by running:

 ```bash
 cp .env.example .env
 ```

-Change the database name and password in .env file and running by following the command:
+Update the database name and password in the .env file and run:

 ```bash
 $ php artisan migrate:fresh --seed
 ```

-To publish the configuration file in Laravel, you need to run following line of code :
+To publish the configuration file in Laravel, you have to run below line of the code:

 ```bash
 $ php artisan vendor:publish --provider="Tymon\JWTAuth\Providers\LaravelServiceProvider"
 ```

-When that is done, set the jwt-auth secret by running the following command:
+When it's done, set the jwt-auth secret:

 ```bash
 $ php artisan jwt:secret